brunexgeek/suffix-classifier/README.md

 The next step is to generate the *decision tree*.
 The program ``gentree`` transverse the *word tree* and create one or more *decision nodes* (decision tree nodes) for each *decision point* in the *word tree*.

-Our *decision tree* is presented below.
+Our *decision tree* is presented below (using 0 as default response).
 Nodes in gray represents the classification at that point.

 <img src="https://raw.githubusercontent.com/brunexgeek/suffix-classifier/explain/images/decision.dot.png" width='700px'/>